nicoledow/1st_cli_data_gem_project/README.md

 # CliDataGemProject

 Hi there - welcome to my data gem!
+This gem uses data from timeanddate.com to give you current weather and time information on a city you input.

 Welcome to your new gem!
 In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
 Put your Ruby code in the file `lib/cli_data_gem_project`.
 To experiment with that code, run `bin/console` for an interactive prompt.